 When it comes to digital wallets such as Apple Pay, Google Pay, Vipps MobilePay, etc. – these are based on Visa and Mastercard transactions or national payment methods.
 So, the payout frequencies are the same as with credit cards.

-But for most payment options, you will get a real-time answer that tells you if the transaction was approved or declined.
+But for most payment options, you will get a real-time answer that tells you if the transaction was approved or declined, even if the payout itself will come a little later, you will have that information.

 If you have a financing service you might not get a real-time answer, since the finance institution needs to do an approval check.
 But they are fairly quick to answer on transactions, and you will get a reply if something is pending.